vishnuajith/ball_following_robot/README.md

 # Ball Following Robot
-Robot which follows the specified target using computer vision usnig opencv.
+Robot which follows the specified target using computer vision using opencv.